 9. Shop at Columbia Mall

 The mall houses two department stores, including the Scheels and JC Penney, and a 430-seat food court.
 It is owned by G.K.
-Development, Inc. of Barrington, Illinois, and has more than 70 specialty merchant spaces.
+Development, Inc. of Barrington, Illinois, and has over 70 specialty merchant spaces.

-Not only will you be able to find all of your favorite retailers, but you can also enjoy some great food options in the food court.
-There’s something for everyone at this mall, so be sure to stop by and shop here.
+Not only will you be able to find all your favorite retailers, but you can also enjoy some great food options in the food court.
+This mall has something for everyone, so stop by and shop here.

 Where To Stay in Grand Forks